 Tim Schafer classics such as Day of the Tentacle and Grim Fandango have been or are in the process of being remastered.
 And oddball games are sprouting up on Kickstarter such as Aviary Attorney – think Phoenix Wright with pigeons – and the Flashback inspired Candle.

 Surely one of the original sandbox games was the demo to Motorcross Madness back in 1998?
 Ignore the idiot NPCs going around the track and head straight out into the desert.
 Before long you'd hit a cliff.
 With enough speed and the right angle you could get up the cliff.
 On top the view was breath-taking, and possibly a little foggy if your graphics card wasn't up to it.

 Head away from the cliff edge and before long an invisible wall would hurl both you and your bike for miles over the desert to land in a crumpled mess on the floor.
-Fast forward to GTA V in 2013 and things aren't that much different, except this time you've got a parachute and a rocket launcher.
+Fast forward to GTA V on PC in 2015 and things aren't that much different, except this time you've got a parachute and a rocket launcher.

 Second Life is perhaps the most divisive of all sandbox games.
 On the one hand it's an innovative open world in which the late, great Terry Pratchett visited for a live Q&A, and Jay-Z has performed live in there, but it also has a reputation for attracting geeks who live their first lives in there.

 Minecraft is still the crown jewel in the PC sandbox crown (a crown made of sand probably wouldn't work very well, though).
 And although it has been released on consoles, its home is here on the PC.
 Boasting nearly 20 million sales, unlike Second Life, Minecraft is getting younger gamers into PCs and it's creating the PC gamers and designers of the future.